MichaIng/DietPi-Docs/docs/dietpi_tools.md

     - Test internet connection
     - Toggle IPv6 support

-    #### Network Options: NAS/Misc
+    #### Network Options: Misc

-    - Samba client utility allows you to quickly and easily connect to Windows Shares
-    - FTP client utility allows you to quickly and easily connect to FTP servers as a filesystem mount
-    - No-IP client utility.
-Allows you to quickly and easily setup your website address for your Pi, using a No-IP account
+    - Select an **APT mirror** to connect the the Debian (or Raspbian) APT repository.
+    - Select an **NTP mirror** to synchronise your system time.
+    - Choose timeouts for network and URL connection tests.
+    - **Network Drives** redirects you to the **DietPi-Drive_Manager** which allows you to mount Samba and NFS shares on your DietPi system.
+    - **No-IP** is a [dynamic DNS](https://wikipedia.org/wiki/Dynamic_DNS) provider which allows you to access your home network/server with a static domain name.
+The client is required to inform No-IP of your current dynamic external IP on a regular basis.

     #### AutoStart Options